Daniel 9:24-27 Commentary: Daniel 9 Miraculously Fulfilled!

 Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals.
 And I saw a mighty angel proclaiming in a loud voice, “Who is worthy to break the seals and open the scroll?”
 But no one in heaven or on earth or under the earth could open the scroll or even look inside it.
 I wept and wept because no one was found who was worthy to open the scroll or look inside.
 Then one of the elders said to me, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed.
 He is able to open the scroll and its seven seals.”
 Then I saw a Lamb, looking as if it had been slain, standing at the center of the throne, encircled by the four living creatures and the elders.
 The Lamb had seven horns and seven eyes, which are the seven spirits of God sent out into all the earth.
 He went and took the scroll from the right hand of him who sat on the throne.
 And when he had taken it, the four living creatures and the twenty-four elders fell down before the Lamb.
 Each one had a harp and they were holding golden bowls full of incense, which are the prayers of God’s people.
 And they sang a new song, saying: “You are worthy to take the scroll and to open its seals, because you were slain, and with your blood you purchased for God persons from every tribe and language and people and nation.

 According to Revelation 5:1-9, it was Jesus’ sacrificial death in A.D.
-33 that qualified Him to open the scroll which presumably was opened sometime around the time of His death, though the resulting plagues that resulted from the opening of the scroll did not begin to transpire until the Jewish War.
+33 that qualified Him to open the scroll which presumably was opened sometime after His death, though the resulting plagues that resulted from the opening of the scroll did not begin to transpire until the Jewish War.
 The fact that the scroll sealed at the end of the Book of Daniel is the same scroll opened in Revelation 6 is evidenced by the fact that the symbolism and messages recorded in the Book of Daniel and the Book of Revelation are so similar that both books appear to be something like two parts of the same book.
 As stated above, the scroll mentioned in Daniel and Revelation appears to have been opened shortly after the death of Christ in A.D.
 33 as implied in Revelation 5:1-9.
 As is discussed above, A.D.
 33 is the end of the 490 years of Daniel 9:24.
 Though the scroll mentioned in v.
 24 was sealed at the end of the Book of Daniel which conservative scholars date sometime around 539 B.C., the scroll continued to remain sealed from 444 B.C., at the start of the 490 years, until A.D.
-33 when it was presumably opened shortly after the sacrificial death of Christ, the Lamb of Revelation 5:6-7.
+33 when the sacrificial death of Christ, the Lamb of Revelation 5:6-7, qualified Christ to open the sealed visions.11

 Let us now discuss how “sealing up vision and prophecy” does not convey fulfillment.
 As cited above in Daniel 12:4, at the end of the Book of Daniel, the prophet is told to “close up and seal the words of the scroll until the time of the end.”
 Here one can clearly see that the expression “to seal both vision and prophecy” does not mean fulfillment.
 Of course, all end time prophecy was not fulfilled at the end of the Book of Daniel.
 Rather, this expression means, as stated above, that the remaining prophecies and visions in the scroll mentioned in Daniel 12:4 that is presumably the source of all the visions recorded in the Book of Daniel were not to continue to be revealed because the scroll upon which these remaining visions were recorded was to be sealed and thus not read by or revealed to anyone until the time of the end.
 The fact that to seal up vision and prophecy has nothing to do with the fulfillment of these prophecies is also clearly exemplified in Revelation 10:4 and 22:10: “And when the seven thunders spoke, I was about to write; but I heard a voice from heaven say, “Seal up what the seven thunders have said and do not write it down [emphasis mine] (Revelation 10:4).”
 Here one can see that Revelation 10:4 defines “seal up” to mean “do not write it down.”
 In other words, “seal up” mean to not reveal.
 This interpretation is again clearly conveyed in Revelation 22:10: “Do not seal up the words of the prophecy of this book, because the time is near.”
 At the end of the Book of Revelation, John is told not to seal up the words of this book.
 The fact that John is told not to seal the visions he received means, of course, that he was to reveal them.
 And reveal these visions he did, the fact that Revelation’s visions were not sealed is evidenced by the fact these visions were subsequently written down and sent to the seven churches in Asia Minor.
 If to seal meant to fulfill in Revelation 22:10 then John is told not to fulfill the words of this book “because the time is near.”
 Of course this makes no sense.
 In the vs. cited above one can clearly see that to seal up does not mean to fulfill, rather it means to not reveal a prophecy.